thir13en/docker-training/notes/general.md

 It is basically a `box` with an application and its related dependencies, libraries etc inside it.
 In docker we have those separate boundaries called `containers`.
 We place each service in one container with all the libraries and dependencies required for it.
 A `container` is a completely isolated environment with their own processes, network interfaces and their own mounts.

+### More informal definition
+It is a **container tecnology**

+## Container
+A stabdardized unit of software: a package of code and the dependencies and tooling needed for runnin it.

 ### Before Docker...
 Developing complex systems was a very difficult process, given that many services had to share the same OS in a VM and developers usually runt on several compatibility issues.
 With Docker, we are able to deploy several `containers` in the same VM, each one with their **independent** `processes`, `networks` and `mounts`.
 This containers are a type of light virtualization, which means the containers share the same OS kernel.
 The type of containers docker uses are `LXE Linux Containers`, which are very difficult to set up and require messing up with low level access to the OS.
 Docker provides an abstraction above `LXE` containers that is user friendly and easily accessible.